The first time I was published was in 2006, in an anthology by Roy H Williams. You can see and download it here:

 Even toothless, her smile was beautiful.

 Anyhow, I took your challenge and had an adventure myself.
 I’m glad that I did.
 I wish that I could find more of that openness and wonder in my own little world.
-But maybe I’ll carry some of it with me now.
+But maybe I’ll carry some of it with me.
 I hope so.
 Thanks Roy.